 Think of it this way: You understand your organization’s character, purpose, mission, and culture.
 Your goal is to help your followers and prospects understand it in the same way you do, and use compelling facts and figures to make a connection between your community and your cause or company.

-Information is knowledge that can help guide and give insight to mission-driven design choices and communication.
+Information is the knowledge that can help guide and give insight into mission-driven design choices and communication.
 Data can be the foundation of a very compelling story.

-While numbers, and data, and information may seem boring at first—consider them part of your narrative that will help you connect your story in a compelling way, with the hearts and minds of your audience.
+While numbers, and data, and information may seem tedious at first—consider them part of your narrative that will help you compellingly connect your story with the hearts and minds of your audience.

 Rabbi Daniel Lapin says of numbers, “I am advising you to grow to love numbers, not in themselves, but as a language of communication that can bring intimacy with the inanimate.”
 (Follow Rabbi Lapin at @daniellapin).
 The inanimate can also be considered the intangible, one of the key dimensions we measure when we assess an organization’s brand personality.

 Powerful stories have three elements: Emotion, logic, and credibility.
 In the storytelling tradition, these are pathos (emotion), logos (rationality), and ethos (credibility).
-Emotion and rationality, woven into the narrative, builds credibility.
-(Storytelling isn't effective when it's isolated from narrative.
+Emotion and rationality, woven into the narrative, build credibility.
+(Storytelling isn’t effective when it's isolated from the narrative.
 It's your voice that connects stories and events).

 Inspire your audience by appealing to them from your heart to their heart.
 Tell them why yours is a meaningful cause with facts and information that speak to their mind.

 To build your credibility, use your unique identity and voice consistently and authentically, to project a powerful image of the impact your organization is making.

-What is there to love about your cause, and how can you tell that story in a powerful way to inspire your followers?
+What is there to love about your cause, and how can you powerfully tell that story to inspire your followers?
 How do people feel about how your organization helps them overcome a challenge, grow, or have a better life?

 How do you use the insights you glean to influence the perception of your cause or company?